 "When I set up my CleverType keyboard," shares Alex, a software developer I interviewed, "I didn't realize I could import my custom dictionary from Gboard.
 Once I did that later, it immediately felt more personalized."

-Modern prediction goes way beyond suggesting the next word.
-Today's AI keyboards can predict entire phrases or sentences based on context.
-Start typing "I'll be there in" and you might see suggestions like "about 15 minutes" or "just a moment" based on your common responses.
-This contextual awareness makes conversations flow much more naturally.
+Modern prediction in 2026 goes way beyond suggesting the next word.
+Today's AI keyboards can predict entire phrases or sentences based on context, conversation history, and even your current location and time of day.
+Start typing "I'll be there in" and you might see suggestions like "about 15 minutes" or "just a moment" based on your common responses and current traffic conditions.
+This contextual awareness makes conversations flow much more naturally and saves incredible amounts of time.

 Grammar correction has gotten scary good.
 These keyboards now catch subtle errors like: